cal-data-eng/fa24/final-project.md

 4. **Design and analyze a benchmark set of tasks**.
 Select a representative set of 5 queries (i.e., tasks) that compare the two data system on the following dimensions:
    * Fitness/ergonomics: Is your data system well-designed for the task?
 How easy is it to complete this task and/or can it even do the task? (i.e., does the system aid you in writing the queries you are trying to write)
    * Performance: How much disk storage or memory (RAM) and time resources does each system spend to complete this task?
-5. **Present your findings in a written report.** This report could be used in an imaginary scenario where, say, a manager could use your report to determine which of two data systems to use.
+5. **Present your findings in a written report.** This report could be used in an imaginary scenario where, say, a manager or labmate could use your report to determine which of two data systems to use.
 Your report therefore should include diagrams, code snippets, tables/visualizations (where appropriate), and broader reflections/recommendations about the usability of the systems themselves (ease of setup/debugging, etc.)
    * You are also required to submit a **project checkpoint**.
 For the checkpoint, we expect you to cover enough setup/groundwork such that you can run at least one query in PostgreSQL on your chosen dataset.

 **Group work requirement**: You **must be in a team of 3 or 4**.
 If you’re looking for a group OR if you have a partial/full team, **everyone who is looking to do the final project must fill out this [Team Matching Survey]({{ page.team_form }}) by {{page.deadlines.team}}**.
 Group confirmations will be sent out by {{page.deadlines.team_confirm}}.
 Limited pre-approved exceptions will be made for personal circumstances, or senior/honors thesis work; see the Project Deliverables section for more details.